 - What are the eligibility criteria for the Obama Foundation Scholars Program? add

-The Obama Foundation Scholars Program at Columbia University seeks rising leaders from around the world who meet the following criteria:
+The Obama Foundation Scholars Program at Columbia University seeks rising leaders from the United States and around the world who meet the following criteria:

-- Have a proven commitment to service and leadership within a community, region, or country outside the United States, coupled with a demonstrated commitment to return to these communities following their completion of the program and apply their enhanced training, skills, and connections on a long-term basis for the benefit of these communities
+- Have a proven commitment to service and leadership within a community, region, or country coupled with a demonstrated commitment to return to these communities following their completion of the program and apply their enhanced training, skills, and connections on a long-term basis for the benefit of these communities

 - Are fluent in verbal, written, and spoken English

 - Have the ability and inclination to positively shape the future of their community

 - Have a demonstrated commitment to humility, integrity, inclusivity, stewardship, fearlessness, imagination, and teamwork

 For the 2021-2022 academic year, we are extending the application to U.S. citizens and residents who are making significant contributions to communities, countries, or regions within the United States as part of the cohort of Obama Foundation Scholars at Columbia University in addition to seeking leaders from around the world.

 - Are U.S. citizens and residents eligible to apply? add

 Yes.
 The Obama Foundation Scholars Program is designed for individuals with a history of and future commitment to living in and making significant contributions to communities, regions, and countries around the world—and for the first time, we are also inviting U.S. citizens and residents to apply for the 2021-2022 class of Obama Foundation Scholars at Columbia University.